ArunimaDas18/DemoSpring/README.md

 # DemoSpring
-This is just a demo project
+This is just a demo springboot project .

+Aim was to create a springboot project using gradle and upload in github